Saudi Arabia

 Other requirements include publishing the summary of the articles of incorporation, submitting all approved documents to the Ministry of Commerce to obtain a Certificate of Registration, formation of an official company seal, and becoming a member of the Chamber of Commerce.
 None of the fees associated with these processes are significant.

 A company must then open a bank account with a bank that is domestic to Saudi Arabia.
 This can be a slow process and often takes more than a month.
-With a bank account open, the company should then get a business license with the Riyadh municipality, and register the address of the business with the “Wasel” post office.
+You’ll also need to complete a number of other registrations: local business license (if applicable); registration with the Zakat, Tax and Customs Authority (ZATCA), registration with the General Organization for Social Insurance (GOSI), and registering the address of the business with the “Wasel” post office.

 Employment Considerations

-The maximum working time for employees is eight hours per day or 48 hours a week.
-This can be varied from week to week (i.e. in shift work) as long as these limits aren’t breached over a three-week rolling average.
-These limits are reduced during Ramadan to six hours per day and 36 hours per week.
-A minimum of one rest day is mandated per week; most companies make this Friday due to its status as the holy day in Islam.
+The maximum working time for employees is eight hours per day or 48 hours a week, but is reduced during Ramadan to six hours per day and 36 hours per week.
+A minimum of one rest day is mandated per week; many companies make this Friday due to its status as the holy day in Islam.

 Employees must take a break of at least 30 minutes for rest, prayer and food after working five hours consecutively.
-Additionally, employees are banned from working outdoors between midday and 3 pm between 15 June and 15 September, in order to protect them from the fierce summer heat.
+Additionally, between June 15 and September 15, employees are banned from working outdoors between midday and 3 pm due to the exceptionally high summer temperatures.

 Compensation & Severance

-Payroll is generally run on a weekly or monthly basis.
-Bonuses based on performance can be paid, at the discretion of the employer.
+Payroll is generally run on a weekly or monthly basis by bank transfer.
+Bonuses based on performance can be paid, at the discretion of the employer, although the payment of Ramadan bonuses is common.
 The fiscal year runs to the Gregorian calendar year, and so ends on 31 December.

 Severance pay is mandated by law to be 15 days of wages for each of an employee’s first five years of employment.
 Employees receive a full month of wages for every year over and above this.
 If an employee resigns, they are only entitled to one-third of these levels if they have between two and five years of service, and two-thirds if they have between five and ten years.
 The full payout can only be given to resigning employees if they have at least ten years of service.